Are you over 50 and struggling with stubborn belly fat? You’re not alone. As we age, losing weight becomes more challenging, but it’s not impossible.

 Chronic Stress

 Stress isn’t just bad for your mental health; it can also lead to weight gain.
 When you’re stressed, your body produces cortisol, which can increase appetite and lead to overeating.
+And guess what?

 Poor Sleep Quality